iDolphin99/Commerical_data_analysis/README.md

 - **Log Transformation**
   - Log transform is very important in making a strongly right-skewed distribution follow a normal distribution
   - we also experimented scaler like MinMax, Normalization, Robust, Standard, but all of them were failed
+- **Removing Outlier**

 <br>

-## 🚀 2.
+## 🚀 3.
 Regression
 Usually, problems such as prdicting home prices or stock prices use a regression approach.
-We also start with regression models.
+So we also start with regression models and compared them.
+What we get attention is that the error rate of all models decreased by about 60% on average after the outlier was removed.
+Despite various attempts, there were clear limitations to regression method.
 - **K-Fold Cross-Validation**
   - Use k=5
 - Log transformation <-> backtoOriginal